mrduguo/staticcdn-sdk/docs/Optimizer.md

 ---------------------------:|:---------------
- sio-data-url=enabled       |  embed image as data url sio-data-url=disabled      |  disable image as data url even it meet autoDataUrlMaxFileSize sio-img-optimise=disabled  | disable image optimization (doesn't apply to individual sprite image) sio-img-optimise=enabled   | enable image optimization sio-auto-sprite=disabled   | disable the image sprite even it meet sprite requirement sio-auto-sprite=enabled    | enable sprite even it doesn't meet sprite requirement sio-auto-sprite-name       |  all sprite image in a given css file will generated as 'default', you can give different name to generate multiple sprites sio-css-embed=enabled      | embed css to html page sio-js-embed=enabled       | embed js to html page sio-js-async=enabled       | add async flag to script tag on html page
+ sio-data-url=enabled       |  embed image as data url sio-data-url=disabled      |  disable image as data url even it meet autoDataUrlMaxFileSize sio-img-optimize=disabled  | disable image optimization (doesn't apply to individual sprite image) sio-img-optimize=enabled   | enable image optimization sio-img-quality=0.1        | reduce the image quality, support range from 0.01 to 1.0 sio-auto-sprite=disabled   | disable the image sprite even it meet sprite requirement sio-auto-sprite=enabled    | enable sprite even it doesn't meet sprite requirement sio-auto-sprite-name       |  all sprite image in a given css file will generated as 'default', you can give different name to generate multiple sprites sio-css-embed=enabled      | embed css to html page sio-js-embed=enabled       | embed js to html page sio-js-async=enabled       | add async flag to script tag on html page sio-use-cdn=enabled        | used in include file to delivery the resource via StaticCDN.io